Taking a free Myers Briggs personality test is a great way to develop self-awareness in order to live and work with intention.

 A personality test is a method of assessing your dominant cognitive functions and attitudes and how they combine to influence your interests, desires, values and actions.

-Why do you need a personality type?
+Why do you need a personality type test?

 If you believe in the notion that knowledge is power, then you can view the personality test as a tool that will lead to a greater understanding of yourself.